kleene-project/docs/run/introduction.md

 container because it is stille running.
 Check with `klee lsc`.
 If the process that startede the container exists but it has spawned other processes that are still running the container is still runnning.

+> **Note**
+>
+> When running a containerized process in the foreground and exiting Klee with
+> `ctrl+c`, Kleened responds by terminating the [jail(8)](https://man.freebsd.org/cgi/man.cgi?query=jail) process
+> and *not* any subprocesses.
+> Therefore, the jail might still be running even though the attached session is
+> closed.
+For instance, `klee exec my-container /bin/sh -c "nc -l 4000"`
+> keeps running after Klee exits.
+Shut it down by killing the proces with `kill`
+> from either host/container or, alternatively, stop the container entirely with
+> `klee stop my-container`.

 ## Accessing a running container